nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 ### Lifecycle Events

 A Nest application, as well as every application element, has a lifecycle managed by Nest.
-Nest provides **lifecycle hooks** that give visibility into key lifecycle events, and the ability to act (run registered code on your `module`, `injectable` or `controller`) when they occur.
+Nest provides **lifecycle hooks** that give visibility into key lifecycle events, and the ability to act (run registered code on your modules, providers or controllers) when they occur.

 #### Lifecycle sequence